QueenieCplusplus/Wireless_LAN/README.md

 # Wi-Fi

 it is Wireless Fidelity (保真)！ Wi-Fi means the certificate for IEEE 802.11b.
+This certificate is governed by WECA, Wireless Ethernet Compatibilty Alliance.